MrEdDud/ArchLinuxLaptop/README.md

 *What did I learn by doing this?*
 Crucial Linux skills and patience.

-### If you want a shortened version of my story of installing Arch Linux, then here it is: After lots of days and restarts and errors, I was able to install Arch Linux with hyprland with practically no experience in Linux.
-This experience taught me a tremendous number of things about Linux.

 ### **28th April 2025**
 I started by going to the Arch Linux installation guide *(https://wiki.archlinux.org/title/Installation_guide)* where I started to read the installation process.
 I got the download file and used balenaEtcher to put it into a spare SSD I had.
 Now you may be thinking, why did I put it on an SSD?
 It's because I couldn't find a USB stick in my house.